-Palestinian gunman wounds 2, day after 7 killed in Jerusalem
+Palestinian teen wounds 2, day after 7 killed in Jerusalem

 Although calm had appeared to take hold after the limited exchange of fire between Israel and Gaza militants, tensions were running high in Jerusalem and the West Bank.

-Thursday’s raid, deadliest single incursion in the occupied territory since 2002, followed a particularly bloody month that saw at least 30 Palestinians — militants and civilians — killed in in confrontations with Israelis in the West Bank, according to a tally by The Associated Press.
+Thursday’s raid, deadliest single incursion in the West Bank since 2002, followed a particularly bloody month that saw at least 30 Palestinians — militants and civilians — killed in in confrontations with Israelis in the West Bank, according to a tally by The Associated Press.

 Israel says most of the dead were militants.
 But youths protesting the incursions and others not involved in the confrontations also have been killed.

 Israel says its raids are meant to dismantle militant networks and thwart attacks.
 The Palestinians say they further entrench Israel’s 55-year, open-ended occupation of the West Bank, captured along with east Jerusalem and the Gaza Strip in the 1967 Mideast war.
+The Palestinians demand east Jerusalem as the capital of a future independent state, and much of the world considers it illegally occupied.
+Israel claims as its united, sovereign capital.

+Home to archaeological ruins and shrines of all three major monotheistic religions, the contested capital been the centerpiece of spiking tensions between Israelis and Palestinians for years.

+Palestinian residents of east Jerusalem hold permanent residency status, allowing them to work and move freely throughout Israel, but they are not allowed to vote in national elections.
+Residency rights can be stripped if a Palestinian is found to live outside the city for an extended period or in certain security cases.